midoricorp/script/README.md

 ###Functions

 Functions are declared by the "sub" command.
 Parameters are passed in the _ variable.
 Functions act as stand-alone subroutines and cannot access variables declared outside of the function.

+### Regular Expressions
+the right hand operator is a string that can take multiple forms
+* "string" - simple substring match
+* "/regex/options" - regular expression matching.
+Options can be as follows ** i - case insensitive match
+** s - dot all .  matches any character, including a line terminator ** m - multiline  the expressions ^ and $ match just after or just before, respectively, a line terminator or the end of the input sequence